 Under these labor laws, an employee can obtain a maximum of 120 days probationary period or equivalent to 4 months.
 Furthermore, it involves at least 13 national holidays each year and six vacation leaves once an employee has completed one year of service.
 In addition, an employee can also avail of 30 working days a year for his sick leave.
 For female employees, they are eligible for maternity leave of 90 days with 45 days’ full salary.

 As far as remuneration is concerned, an employer is required to pay employees all normal salary including benefits.
 All wages must be in accordance with the minimum wage as prescribed by the Ministry of Labor and Social Welfare.

-In most employments in Thailand, male and female employees are treated the same.
-However, a female employee is prohibited from working in work places that is harmful such as construction, underwater, tunnel or underground mining and transportation and production of inflammable or explosive items.
-Further, if female employees got pregnant, the employer should not allow them to work overtime or on public holidays.
+In most employment in Thailand, male and female employees are treated the same.
+However, a female employee is prohibited from working in workplaces that are harmful.
+Such as construction, underwater, tunnel, or underground mining and transportation and production of inflammable or explosive items.
+Further, if female employees got pregnant.
+The employer should not allow them to work overtime or on public holidays.

 The minimum age for a child to get employed is 15 years old.
 Only employees aged 18 years and above are allowed to work overtime or holidays and perform works that imply danger.

-If in cases that a child who is under the age of 18 years will be employed, it is necessary for an employer to notify it to the labor inspector at least 15 days after the child starts his work.
-It should also be noted that a child laborer is strictly prohibited from certain establishments like gambling centers, slaughterhouses, dance clubs and centers where alcoholic beverages are served.
+If in cases that a child who is under the age of 18 years will be employed.
+It is necessary for an employer to notify the labor inspector at least 15 days after the child starts his work.
+It should also be noted that a child laborer is strictly prohibited from certain establishments.
+These are gambling centers, slaughterhouses, dance clubs, and centers where alcoholic beverages are served.
 Most of all, an employer is required to pay the remuneration or benefits of child employees only to the child employees and not to their so-called guardians or parents.